 The Director determined that the Applicant's father did not show he satisfied the legal and physical custody conditions, because the evidence, including the father's and his spouse's employment letters and the Applicant's school records indicated that the father is residing in Texas, while the Applicant is residing in Nigeria.
-The Director further found that the evidence, which consisted of the father's 1999 Certificate of Naturalization and a 2021 letter confirming his employment in Texas, was insufficient to demonstrate that the father met the five-year U.S. physical presence requirement.
+The Director further found that the father's 1999 Certificate of Naturalization and a 2021 letter confirming his employment in Texas were insufficient to demonstrate that the father met the five-year U.S. physical presence requirement.